paavani/howto/linuxcmds.md

 	2.$ls -a

-	It list all files along  with hidden filess
+	It list all files along  with hidden filess(.filename)

 	3.$ls  -r